 What Is Trauma-Informed Yoga?

-Trauma-informed yoga is an approach to creating a safe, sensitive space in which students can learn regulation skills through connection with the breath and increased body awareness.
+Trauma-informed yoga (TIY) is an approach to creating a safe, sensitive space in which students can learn regulation skills through connection with the breath and increased body awareness.

 Yoga can be a supportive practice that helps trauma survivors recalibrate the nervous system and heal.
 But some yoga classes can be trigger students and re-traumatize students.
 Yoga can help rewire the brain and body to feel safe when the class is taught in a trauma-sensitive way.